July & August

 Free Sunday Parking:

-We have a good sized parking lot right beside the building and additional free street parking on Sundays.
+There is free street parking on Sundays right on Hughson.
 Lots of people like to ride their bikes and we are just off the Cannon Street Bike Lanes.
 A number of bus routes also come very close.
-The Barton and Cannon bus lines would be the closest but we are also not that far of a walk from King St or the MacNab Bus Terminal.
+The Barton and Cannon bus lines would be the closest but we are also not that far of a walk from King St, or the MacNab Bus Terminal.

-Although we really believe that the Church is the people and not the building, we are very fortunate to be meeting in a beautiful old building with lots of original moldings, stained glass, wonderful lighting and and grand furniture.
+Even though we really believe that the Church is the people and not the building, we are very fortunate to be meeting in a beautiful old building with lots of character and history.
 We often describe our self as “A church on the move!” so we hold things like buildings lightly but we are thankful for where we find our self in the moment.
-We are also thankful that the owners of the building hold their things lightly, sharing them with us and letting us know that nothing in their building is sacred, they feel that the everyday scratches and marks of being used add character and charm to the space.

-For July and August we like to change things up by meeting outside at Beasley Park.
+For the Summer we like to change things up by meeting outside at Beasley Park.
 We meet right beside 55 Elgin St (affectionately nicknamed Fort Elgin).
 Bring a blanket or a chair to be comfortable.
 If it rains we just head inside to Fort Elgin.
 Although we have never been accused of being formal, these park gatherings are very creative, laid back and inter generational.